sled-group/Transparent-Coherent-PMD/README.md

 poetry shell
 ```

-Note that the same CUDA installation must be available whenever you activate the environment using `poetry shell` or `poetry run`.
+Note that you should run the above `poetry env use` command before activating the environment using `poetry shell` or `poetry run`.
+Also, the same CUDA installation must be available whenever you activate the environment.

 ### Jupyter Notebook Support